edgedb/easy-edgedb/README.md

 ## More cleaning up the schema

 It is of course cool that we can do a quick insert in a query like this, but it's a bit weird.
-The problem is that we now have a random `Date` type floating around that is not linked to anything.
-Instead of that, let's just steal all the properties from `Date` to improve the `Visit` type instead.
+The problem is that we now have a random `Time` type floating around that is not linked to anything.
+Instead of that, let's just steal all the properties from `Time` to improve the `Visit` type instead.

 ```
   type Visit {